mandober/debrief.math/260-function/fn.GLOSSARY.md

 Although it is rare that functions return more than one output, that single input can sometimes be a compund value.
 However, in such cases, the signature also has to change to reflect it.
 Functions that return a collection of elements do not have a standard or even uniform notation.
 Some authors annotate a function that returns a list of Booleans as `f : 𝔹 → 𝔹*`, while others would use `f : 𝔹 → [𝔹]`.
 Functions that return a set are sporadically denoted as `f : ℕ → 𝒫(ℕ)`, `f : ℕ → ℤ ∖ {0}` and similar, using braces in the codomain to suggest set-valued functions.

+## Infinitely differentiable function
+is a continuous function that may be differentiated any number of times.
+Many functions during the corse of repeated differentiation will hit 0 at some point, after which all subsequent derivatives will be 0.

 ## Knaster-Tarski theorem
 The Knaster-Tarski theorem says that any order-preserving function on a complete lattice has a complete lattice of fixpoints.